DCallaz/flitsr/README.md

     calculations to include when merging.
 By default all available calculations are included.
 NOTE: the names of the calculations need to be found in the corresponding `.results` files
+* `--threshold THRESHOLD THRESHOLD THRESHOLD`: Format: `--threshold <calculation>
+    {above, below} <float>`.
+Specifies that an additional calculation should be added that counts the number of versions where the given calculation is above or below the given float threshold.
+The calculations are the same as for the `--calcs` argument.
 * `--percentage CALC [CALC ...]`: Specify calculations that must be intepreted as a percentage value.
 NOTE: the names of the calculations need to be found in the corresponding .results files